Chol211/huddle-landing-page/Guide.md

-# Huddle Landing Page Creation Guide
+# Huddle Landing Page Creation Guide For Mathew

 This guide explains the step-by-step process of creating the Huddle landing page using vanilla HTML and CSS.